-Credit extended under our Dual Cards and general purpose co-branded credit cards typically is extended on standard terms only.
-Dual Cards and general purpose co-branded credit cards are offered across all of our sales platforms.
-At December 31, 2021, we offered either Dual Cards or general purpose co-branded credit cards through 21 credit partners, of which the majority are Dual Cards, as well as our CareCredit Dual Card.
+Dual Cards and general purpose co-branded credit cards are offered across all of our sales platforms and credit is typically extended on standard terms only.
+At December 31, 2022, we offered either Dual Cards or general purpose co-branded credit cards through approximately 20 of our large partners, of which the majority are Dual Cards, as well as our CareCredit Dual Card.
 We intend to continue to increase the number of partner programs that offer Dual Cards or general purpose co-branded credit cards and seek to increase the portion of our loan receivables attributable to these products.
-Consumer Dual Cards and Co-branded cards totaled 25% of our total loan receivables portfolio, including held for sale at December 31, 2021.
+Consumer Dual Cards and Co-branded cards totaled 24% of our total loan receivables portfolio at December 31, 2022.